 This area also hosts the ruins of the ancient city of Mykonos and you will find remains of a prehistoric market, an ancient cemetery and some ruins of an even older wall fortification.
 Near Gizi Castle, you will find the church of the Holy Saviour, dating from the 18th century.
 This hill gives an awesome view to the northern side of the island.

-Car rental: Τhere’s the option of renting a car in Mykonos with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Gyzi Castle and many other places of interest in Mykonos at their own pace.
+Car rental: Τhere’s the option of renting a car with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
+Using a car rental allows visitors to discover the Gyzi Castle and many other places of interest at their own pace.

 Public transfers: Close to Ano Mera village lies the Gyzi Castle (15-minute walk).
 Note that there are two central bus stations in Mykonos town: Fabrika and Old Port.
 There are several buses from Fabrika to Ano Mera during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.